Your buffer zone (and how it is affecting your FE Exam results)

 Those who I was saying No to were understanding and the resistance I thought I would be getting was not there.

-I’ve come to the conclusion that saying No can be placed in the basket with all my other irrational fears that have flowed freely through my head during my life; ie, I don’t think I am smart enough to take the FE Exam, I’ve been out of school for too long to pass the FE Exam, I will not get a good raise if I don’t say Yes to that request…
+I’ve come to the conclusion that saying No can be placed in the bucket with all my other irrational fears that have traveled freely through my head throughout my life; ie, I don’t think I am smart enough to take the FE Exam, I’ve been out of school for too long to pass the FE Exam, I will not get a good raise if I don’t say Yes to this request…

 The list is longer than a CVS receipt.